Dyson deals: Get a fancy stick vac at the lowest price this year

 Upgrade to the Animal version of the Cyclone V10, and you'll get all the features of the Motorhead but with Dyson's more powerful torque drive cleaner head, a mini motorized brush tool and a soft dusting brush for extra pet hair cleaning power.

 The V10 Animal originally sold for $600.
-It has gone down to $350 on Amazon and $400 Best Buy in pre-Black Friday deals.
+It has gone down to $472 on Amazon in pre-Black Friday deals.

 These Dyson deals are up to 40% off, depending on which model you choose.
-If keeping your house cleaner will be your New Year's resolution, picking up a top of the line stick vac might be a good way to end 2019.
-Or, if you're 1,000% sure your loved ones wouldn't be offended, it could make a great holiday gift.
+If keeping your house cleaner will be your New Year's resolution, picking up a top-of-the-line stick vac might be a good way to end 2019.
+Or, if you're 100% sure your loved ones wouldn't be offended, it could make a great holiday gift.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.